 - Move all of the furniture out of the room before you begin.

 - Clean the room starting at the point furthest from the door, backing up so that the last place you clean is the spot right by the door.
 That way you don’t box yourself into a corner and have to walk over the clean carpet to get out of the room!

 - Make sure to mix the right ratio of water to cleaner.
 You can find that info on the cleaner’s label.
-And if you opted to use white vinegar, just add half a cup.
+If you opted to use white vinegar, just add half a cup.

 - If you get done and the carpet doesn’t look clean enough, give it a few hours and then go over it again with the steam cleaner.

-- Make sure to open doors and windows, not just to dry the carpet but to help air out any chemical or vinegar smell.
+- Make sure to open doors and windows, to dry the carpet and help air out any chemical or vinegar smell.

 It might be an all-day project, but it’s well worth it.
 Your carpet will look awesome and you won’t risk tracking any loose salt or dirt into the rest of your house!